-World to Trump: Stand up against racism, neo-Nazis
+World to Trump: Stand up against racism

 Israeli Prime Minister Benjamin Netanyahu only commented after Trump condemned racism and neo-Nazis in remarks on Monday, tweeting Tuesday: "Outraged by expressions of anti-Semitism, neo-Nazism and racism.
 Everyone should oppose this hatred."

-Netanyahu was silent about the rally at his weekly statement at the Sunday cabinet meeting.
+Netanyahu was silent about the Charlottesville rally at his weekly statement at the Sunday cabinet meeting.
 Instead, Netanyahu said Israel would welcome Trump's representatives to the region before switching to talking about domestic security.

 Voice of support